 2. Using a slotted spoon, transfer lemons to a wire rack and set over a rimmed baking sheet.
 Let stand to allow excess syrup to drip off.

-As a final note, I did make this crepe cake...
-It was so good.
-The kids loved it, and have asked for it to be made again.
+As a final note; This turned out delicious; The kids loved it, and have asked for it to be made again.
 I did later make a chocolate Nutella Crepe Cake, which was really good as well... although honestly, I liked the lemon one the best, and it seemed to hold together a little better than the Nutella Crepe cake.
 Anyhow... give it a try you'll love it.